Open Data and Quantitative Techniques for Anthropology of Road Traffic

 It is not just the longer traffic shifts that we were able to detect.
 Even traffic accidents sometimes cause enough disturbance in the typical traffic to be highly ranked for anomalies and deviations.
 In normal circumstances, we would prefer to discount the days with traffic accidents.
 Fortunately, the Slovenian Police curate a complementary data set on traffic accidents\endnote{\href{https://podatki.gov.si/dataset/mnzpprometne-nesrece-od-leta-2009-dalje}{Traffic accidents data by the Slovenian Police}}, which can be usefully linked to the traffic data to mark the accidents.
 Open data are not only interesting to explore on their own.
 They can be further enhanced with additional data sets to create heterogeneous, rich data of public life.

 Changes in traffic infrastructure are indicators of economic change, while commuter flows mark the level of metropolization of the city.
-As new roads are built, new economic centers emerge, and old ones are abandoned, contributing to the region's decentralization~\cite{zdanowska2015metropolisation}.
-This marks the shift at an infrastructural level and at a social level, with changing communication and relations of power.
+As new roads are built, new economic centres emerge, and old ones are abandoned, contributing to the region's decentralization~\cite{zdanowska2015metropolisation}.
+It marks the shift at an infrastructural and social level, with changing communication and power relations.
 The example of \emph{Markovec} tunnel showcases the magnitude of change when new roads take over the old ones.
 Still, it also shows how such a transition can be beneficial for regional development.
-The new road now carries the burden of the traffic (commuters, freight, tourists).
-In contrast, the old road was re-appropriated by the local community to become a popular strolling path and a tourist attraction in its own right.
-Finding this shift in the road traffic pinpoints an interesting starting point for future anthropological research - how were the locals socially and economically affected by the construction of the \emph{Markovec} tunnel?
+The new road now carries the burden of traffic (commuters, freight, tourists).
+In contrast, the local community re-appropriated the old road to become a popular strolling path and a tourist attraction in its own right.
+Finding this shift in the road traffic pinpoints a starting point for future anthropological research - how were the locals socially and economically affected by the construction of the \emph{Markovec} tunnel?